Skip to main content

 4.8(58)

-Dual 2.5G ports with traffic prioritization for gaming devices
+Dual 2.5G WAN/LAN ports with flexible configuration and traffic priority

 Score Breakdown